CryptozombiesHQ/cryptozombie-lessons/3/04-forloops.md

       }
 ---

-In the previous chapter, we mentioned that sometimes you'll want to use a `for` loop to rebuild the contents of an array in a function rather than saving that array to storage.
-Let's see why.
+In the previous chapter, we mentioned that sometimes you'll want to use a `for` loop to build the contents of an array in a function rather than simply saving that array to storage.

+Let's look at why.

-For our `getZombiesByOwner` function, a naive implementation would be to store a `mapping` `ZombieFactory` contract with an array every owner's zombie army:
+For our `getZombiesByOwner` function, a naive implementation would be to store a `mapping` in the `ZombieFactory` contract with an array every owner's zombies:

 ```
 mapping (address =>uint[]) public ownerToZombies
 ```

 Every time we created a new zombie, we would simply use `ownerToZombies[owner].push(zombieId)` to add it to that owner's array.
-Then `getZombiesByOwner` would be a very straightforward function:
+And `getZombiesByOwner` would be a very straightforward function:

 ```
 function getZombiesByOwner(address _owner) external view returns (uint[]) {